scala/scala3/docs/docs/reference/witnesses/witnesses.md

 ## Witnesses of Extension Methods

-Witnesses can also be defined without a `for` clause.
+Witnesses can also be defined without an `of` clause.
 A typical application is to use a witness to define extension methods.
 Examples:

 ```scala
 witness StringOps {